Operator scaling dimensions and multifractality at measurement-induced transitions

 In this section, we estimate the anisotropy parameter for the Haar random circuit and use it to compute the effective central charge and scaling dimensions of operators in theory.
 We also show evidence of multifractal scaling at the critical point.

 We can compute the anisotropy parameter for the Haar random circuit using the procedure described in Sec.~\ref{sec:ani}.
 The correlation functions along the space and time directions are shown in Fig.~\ref{fig:haar_ani}.
 Numerically computing the correlation functions shows that the matching time is between $t = 5L/16$ and $t=6L/16$.
-Performing a linear interpolation we find $t_* = 5.55$ and $\alpha = 0.81(9)$.
+Performing a linear interpolation